 If we can't have fun making art and telling stories, then what hope is there for joy in this world?

-Your responsibility as an artist and writer is not to create the greatest novel ever written (because that thing doesn't even exist!).
+Your responsibility as an artist and writer is not to create the greatest novel ever written (because that doesn't even exist!).

 Your job is to create.